bgaze/laravel-crud/README.md

 1. **Plurals definition**
 Plurals is automatically suggested based on model's FullName and english language.
-Please pay attention to that important step and correct the proposed value if needed, otherwise, simply confirm.
+Please pay attention to that important step and correct the proposed value if needed, otherwise simply confirm.
 2. **Timestamps definition**
 Choose the option you need, simply confirm to add standart timestamps fields.
 3. **SoftDeletes**
 Choose the option you need, simply confirm to add standart softDelete fields.
 4. **Migration fields**
-Define your model's table field (see detailed explainations below).
+Define your model's table field (see detailed explanations below).
 5. **Review and confirm CRUD configuration**
 Review the displayed summary of the CRUD and confirm to start files generation.